thiagorpereira/goledger-challenge-web/README.md

 In this challenge you will create a web interface to a blockchain application.
 In this application you must implement a simple phonebook.

+# Requirements

-Your application should be able to add/remove/edit and show all current contacts.
+- Your application should be able to add/remove/edit and show all current contacts.

+- Use React for development (all ui library are allowed)

 ## Instructions